picodata/genin/README.md

         ip: 192.168.16.12
 ```

-Such a config will be completely valid, all parameters not specified by us will be set
-by default.
+This is a perfectly valid and working configuration file.
+The rest of the parameters wil use their default values.

-Let's now extend it to 10 hosts, 10 routers, 10 storages, drop to default (1) number of storage
+Let's now extend the configuration file with a more real-world example featuring 10 hosts, 10 routers, 10 storages, and a default number of storage
-replicas and finally add our new instance type - cache.
+replicas (1).
+We will also define a different instance type - `cache`.

 ```yaml
 ---